 Many quadcopter software such as Betaflight and KISS allow users to adjust PID values to improve the flight performance.
 In this post I will explain what PID is, how it affects aircraft stability and handling, and I will share some simple techniques how to tune your quadcopter’s PID.

-What Is PID for a Quadcopter?
+What Is PID in a Quadcopter?

 PID stands for proportional-integral-derivative.
 PID controller is a closed-loop control system that tries to get the actual result closer to the desired result by adjusting the input.
 The error is fed back to the beginning, and the same process repeats.

 A PID controller calculates an “error” value as the difference between a measured variable and a desired set-point.
 The controller attempts to minimize the error by adjusting the control inputs.